-High value or ‘high net worth’ policies aren’t for everyone but if you live in an expensive property or have valuable possessions, they’re definitely worth considering.
+High value or high net worth home insurance policies aren’t for everyone.
+But if you live in an expensive property or have valuable possessions, they’re definitely worth considering.
 And the cover can be more flexible than standard insurance.

-High net worth policies vary from insurer to insurer, but in basic terms they should include:
+High net worth insurance policies vary from insurer to insurer, but in basic terms they should include: